itsdfish/QuantumEpisodicMemory.jl/docs/src/model_description.md

 ## Response Probabilities

 The purpose of this section is to provide a geometric illustration of computing response probabilities with the GQEM model.
-In the code block below, we will begin by setting the value for each parameter.
+In the code block below, we will begin by setting the value for each parameter, and creating a model object.
 ```@example model
 θG = -.5
 θU = 2